Gurubux/interview-prep-ml-ai/company_specific/Deloitte/README.md

 👉 It’s a way to test ideas with data.
 Example: “Is expense reporting fraud more likely in Q4?”

 **Q5.
 What’s the difference between Type I and Type II error?**
 👉 Type I = false alarm (flagging normal transaction as fraud).
 Type II = missed alarm (ignoring fraud).
 In audit, Type II is riskier.
+Type I = “Alarm rings but no fire” 🔔🔥 (false positive)
+Type II = “No alarm but there is fire” 😶🔥 (false negative)

 **Q6.
 Explain confidence interval in simple terms.**
 👉 It’s like saying, “I’m 95% sure company profit is between £5M–£7M.”